MostafaHeshamETCH/DietAndCheatPrivacyPolicy/privacy_policy.md

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to take the necessary actions.

+Health Data Collection and Use

+This app may collect and process health-related data, such as dietary habits, exercise routines, or weight tracking.
+This information is used solely for the purpose of providing personalized advice and improving the functionality of the app.
+The health data is stored locally on your device and is not shared with third parties unless you explicitly opt-in to such sharing.

+The health data collected is used to help improve your diet and exercise plans, provide personalized suggestions, and track progress over time.
+This data will not be used for any other purposes unless specified and agreed upon.

+In-App Purchases and Subscriptions
+This app includes in-app purchases and subscriptions.
+Payment processing is handled by third-party payment providers.
+We do not store or process your payment information directly.
+Please refer to the privacy policies of the respective payment providers for more details on their data handling practices.

 Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.